irwinchyi/html/docs/nyu/IandP/Week9.md

 What if: in the future, the muscle will be treated as low-level because they need to do physical activity, while the upper level could just use their brain?

+Another issue I would love to discuss is, things hard to access in the past might change over the years.
+In the last class, we talked about before social media and the ways of entertaining is so lacking, we often feel very joyful with new ways to entertain.
+Today, we have so many ways, and it's overwhelming, so we won't feel as happy as before.
+Maybe in the future, everyone will get a super-smart brain, good looking face, six ads, and strong physics through generic modification; what will we flighting for?